Connect to Earn

 With our native token AMT, you can help us secure our Layer 1 AmazeChain, the blockchain on which AmazeWallet is built.
 Simply lock your tokens into smart contracts, make sure the app is running and earn rewards.
 It’s that easy.
 No coding and no energy-intensive mining rigs required; just your phone and an internet connection.

 At the moment, users will need to use the following amount of AMT to become a node:

 - 500 AMT

-The more AMT you stake initially, the more rewards you’ll earn in the long run.
+The more AMT you use initially, the more crypto you can get in the long run.

-To maintain full decentralization and ensure everyone can participate in keeping our system secure, there’s a cap on the number of blocks a node can validate each day.
+To maintain full decentralisation and ensure everyone can participate in keeping our system secure, there’s a cap on the number of blocks a node can validate each day.

 How to run your own node today

-The AmazeWallet developers created our light node system to be as easy to use as tapping a few buttons and leaving the app open as your rewards stack up.
-At the moment, we’re in Beta testing so stakers can run testnet nodes for now.
+Our developers created this system to be as easy to use as tapping a few buttons and leaving the app open as your rewards stack up.

 What are blockchain nodes?
 And what does it mean to run one?

-Blockchain nodes help make the Web3 internet ‘decentralized’.
+Blockchain nodes help make the Web3 internet ‘decentralised’.
 Each node contains a record of the same information, meaning no one is able to change and falsify it by themselves.
-To run a node, you need to stake the blockchain’s native cryptocurrency; this works as an incentive to keep the blockchain secure.
-In return, you receive tokens as a reward.
+To run a node on AmazeChain, you need to use our native cryptocurrency; this works as an incentive to keep the blockchain secure.
+In return, you can receive AMT.